lambdaclass/concrete/ROADMAP.md

    **`#5 ≡ `this item: one substrate.** Interned IDs (#5) and node identity (#9)
-   are the same system — build ONE `CompilerDB` (interned IDs + query-shaped fact DB + certificate views), never a separate `NodeId` ledger now and a query DB later (that is a third migration).
+   are the same system — build ONE `CompilerDB` (interned IDs + query-shaped fact DB + certificate views), never a separate `NodeId` table now and a query DB later (that is a third migration).

    **Salsa-*shaped*, not Salsa-*now* — with the query monad abstracted from day